zukunft/zukunft.com/docs/llm/pending.md

 ### workflow

-in the 'changes' tab show more than one row. get how many rows should be shown from the config as done before e.g. for the number of values to show

-in the word default view show also the formulas of the parent objects. e.g. if 'USD' is shown and USD is a symbol for 'US dollar' and that is a 'currency' than show the formulas assigned to the currency with 'assigned to currency' where currency is a link to the currency word page and shows a tooltip
+add in the word_default view beside the 'view' and 'changes' a 'your' tab with the use overwrite of the shown e.g. word object, so basically the values from the 'user_words' table

+align the src/test/resources/web/html/workflow/change_triple_wf5 to the src/test/resources/web/html/workflow/change_word_wf2 e.g. by adding the fill steps

 make sure that all selectors create a hidden form field with the original values as done in sandbox::share_type_selector

-fill the view selector of the word edit mask with the potential views that can be assigned to a word

 use function like src/main/php/shared/helper/Translator.php::text_db_table and _action functions always if a db field name is shown to the user.
 Call the function as late as possible.
 And add this as a rule to /docs/llm/* for future code changes.